 In connection with the EI Services, you, your organization, and/or we may transfer from time to time your personal data to countries outside the country in which you now reside, and collection, processing and storing of your personal data may occur in a country that may not be deemed by your country to provide an adequate level of data protection.
-Transfers of personal data to the United States of America will be limited to recipients that are either EU-US Privacy Shield certified or have signed up to European Commission-approved model contract clauses (“EU Model Clauses”) or can receive your personal data on other lawful grounds.
-Transfers to recipients in countries other than the United States of America and outside the European Economic Area, and countries that are not the subject of an EU adequacy decision, will be affected using EU Model Clauses or can be effected on other lawful grounds.
+Transfers of personal data to the United States of America will be limited to recipients that have signed up to European Commission-approved standard contractual clauses (“EU Standard Clauses”) or can receive your personal data on other lawful grounds.
+Transfers to recipients in countries other than the United States of America and outside the European Economic Area, and countries that are not the subject of an EU adequacy decision, will be effected using EU Standard Clauses or can be effected on other lawful grounds.
 You can request information regarding the relevant safeguards by contacting us using our contact details below.
 In all such cases, we, and such authorized third party, will put in place appropriate security measures to safeguard your personal data.

 If you have given permission, we may contact you by email about products, services, events, promotions or special offers that may be of interest to you.
 If you prefer not to receive any direct marketing communications from us, you can opt out at any time by using the “Unsubscribe” option in any of the marketing communications we send you or by contacting us – see further 'Your rights', below.